Estimated reading time: 4 minutes

 - If the feelings are dark or you encounter problems in the imagined process, then most likely your imagined choice is not a good direction to take.

 An important point to note: Usually, when an idea is proposed to the Divine, one’s Higher Self, the answer is returned almost instantly.
 If, later in the day, there is some other sort of experience coming up, it is unlikely to be connected to the question from hours earlier.
-In other words, keep the information fresh, and take care not over think the experience.
+In other words, keep the information fresh, and take care not to over think the experience.

 These two approaches to decision-making have proven themselves very useful to many people.
 The beauty of both is that they cultivate increased speed and delicacy in thinking, as well as intuition and refined perception.